nuxeo/nuxeo-drive/DEVELOPERS.md

 Since Python 2.7.9, SSL verification is enabled by default.
 Unsurprisingly, it broke some Python scripts that connected to servers with self-signed certificates.
 Surprisingly, it broke scripts - among which the Nuxeo Drive one - that connected to servers with valid SSL certificates.

 Why is that?
-Because the OpenSSL library as shipped with Mac OS X (which is still 0.9.8) has special hooks in it so that it falls back to OS X keyring if verification fails against the CAs given to OpenSSL itself.
-But the OpenSSL built with Homebrew does not have this fallback.
+Because the OpenSSL library as shipped with Mac OS X (which is still 0.9.8) has special hooks in it so that it falls back to OS X keyring if verification fails against the CAs given to OpenSSL itself, whereas the OpenSSL built with Homebrew does not have this fallback.

 This means that if we use the built-in OpenSSL with python2 it will successfully verify the site if it finds a CA inside the OS X keyring.
 But if we compile python2 against our own OpenSSL it will look for the CAs in `/usr/local/etc/openssl/cert.pem` which is the location where Homebrew clones the system keyring when installing `openssl`.
 This would work on a dev environment with a Homebrew installation of `openssl` but not on a standard OS X machine!